 Visit the contact section and get in touch with us!

 PANOPTIWORK’S RESEARCH FELLOWS

-Panoptiwork involves 14 researchers from 7 different faculties of the University of Groningen, with the support of a Research Assistant:
+Panoptiwork involves over 17 researchers from 7 different faculties of the University of Groningen, the coordinators of the project are Michele Molè and Dr. Wike Been, with the support of a Research Assistant, Miguel Rudolf-Cibien.

 - Faculty of Arts: